luyadev/luya.io/docs/guide/app/queue.md

 The component is configured as `adminqueue` based on the Database `yii\queue\db\Queue` integration.

 The admin module has a default integration for scheduling jobs when working with selects (dropdowns) and checkbox, so you are able to schedule those changes out of the box!
-See Checkbox (ToggleStatus) `luya\admin\ngrest\plugins\ToggleStatus::$scheduling` and Select `luya\admin\ngrest\plugins\Select::$scheduling`.
+See Checkbox (ToggleStatus) <class name="luya\admin\ngrest\plugins\ToggleStatus" prop="scheduling" /> and Select <class name="luya\admin\ngrest\plugins\Select" prop="scheduling" />.

 ## Configure to run